bakaphp/kanvas-doc/topics.md

 ## Unfollow Topic

-This method allows you to unfollow a topic.
-It receive as parameters id string.
+This method allows you to unfollow a specific topic.
+It takes the topic's ID as a string.

 ```js
 Kanvas.topics.unFollowTopic(